-Concerns over a new variant in South Africa prompted the EU to recommend new travel curbs.
+Concerns over the Omicron new variant detected in South Africa has prompted many European countries to put curbs on travel.

-The World Health Organization has warned Europe and Central Asia could face another 700,000 COVID-19 deaths by March 1.
-It said deaths due to COVID-19 rose to nearly 4,200 per day last week — a doubling of levels recorded at the end of September.
+The World Health Organization warned in November that Europe and Central Asia could face another 700,000 COVID-19 deaths by March 1.

 Here is a run-down of the latest situation in some of the European countries.

 Germany moved on Thursday (December 2) to tighten restrictions for those unvaccinated against COVID-19.
 People without the jab won't be able to access non-essential shops, restaurants, places of culture or leisure.

 The decision was announced after a meeting between outgoing Chancellor Angela Merkel, her successor Olaf Scholz and the leaders of the country's 16 regions.